microsoft/vstest-docs/RFCs/0026-DataCollector-Extensibility-Sources-Parameter.md

-DataCollector Extensibility - Adding testSources parameter
+# 0026 DataCollector Extensibility - Adding testSources parameter

 ## Summary
-Exposing testSources parameter to datacollector extensions.
+Exposing `testSources` parameter to datacollector extensions.
 List of test sources can be used by datacollectors for processing before test run start.

 ## Motivation
-Data collectors initialzation might need test sources list.
+Data collector might need test sources list while initialization.
 Example: Static code coverage data collector needs to instrument the test sources before test run start.

 ## Using testSources parameter in DataCollector

 Refer [datacollector](https://github.com/Microsoft/vstest/tree/master/test/TestAssets/OutOfProcDataCollector) doc for more details on how to write a datacollector.
-To use testSources parameter in DataCollector:
+To use `testSources` parameter in `DataCollector`:

 ```csharp
 using Microsoft.VisualStudio.TestPlatform.ObjectModel.DataCollection;